Designer baby: Regulation

 PGD regulation is determined by individual countries' governments, with some prohibiting its use entirely, including in Austria, China, and Ireland.

 In many countries, PGD is permitted under very stringent conditions for medical use only, as is the case in France, Switzerland, Italy and the United Kingdom.
 Whilst PGD in Italy and Switzerland is only permitted under certain circumstances, there is no clear set of specifications under which PGD can be carried out, and selection of embryos based on sex is not permitted.
 In France and the UK, regulations are much more detailed, with dedicated agencies setting out framework for PGD.
 Selection based on sex is permitted under certain circumstances, and genetic disorders for which PGD is permitted are detailed by the countries' respective agencies.

 In contrast, the United States federal law does not regulate PGD, with no dedicated agencies specifying regulatory framework by which healthcare professionals must abide.
 Elective sex selection is permitted, accounting for around 9% of all PGD cases in the U.S., as is selection for desired conditions such as deafness or dwarfism.

+Polygenic risk score (PRS) screening

+In the 2020s, companies such as Orchid Bioscience began offering polygenic risk scores (PRS) analysis for embryos during IVF.
+PRS estimates the likelihood of complex traits, such as height and intelligence, or diseases like diabetes, by summarizing data from thousands of genetic markers.
+However, many geneticists and bioethicists argue that PRS predictions lack clinical validity and promote eugenic practices that can prioritize socially desirable characteristics.
+They believe this approach risks reinforcing societal biases that may not be realistic and limits the autonomy and identity of the child as it restricts their life within a framework of genetic predictions.
+A 2021 study found that PRS explains only 5-10% of variance in educational attainment, highlighting its limited predictive ability.

+Pre-implantation Genetic Testing

+Based on the specific analysis conducted:

+PGT-M (Preimplantation Genetic Testing for monogenic diseases) is a technique used during IVF to detect hereditary diseases caused by mutations or alterations of the DNA sequence with a single gene.

+PGT-A (Preimplantation Genetic Testing for aneuploidy): It is used to diagnose numerical abnormalities (aneuploidies).